VIJAYAGEETHAV/physician-notetaker/README.md

 This project demonstrates the ability to:

-- Translate ambiguous requirements into a **structured, end-to-end AI system**
+* Translate ambiguous requirements into a clear AI system
-- Apply **NLP and transformer models pragmatically** rather than heuristically
-- Build **explainable, healthcare-ready pipelines** aligned with real-world constraints
+* Apply NLP and transformers pragmatically
+* Build explainable, healthcare-ready AI pipelines

-The solution prioritizes **clarity, reliability, and extensibility**, aligning closely with expectations for production-grade AI systems in healthcare.
+The solution is intentionally **simple, reliable, and extensible**, aligning with how real AI systems are evaluated and deployed in production environments.

 ---

-**Author:** Vijayageetha V
-**Role Applied:** AI Engineer Intern – Emitrr